How To Keep Rats Away

 So, check your foundation vent screens and pay special close attention to the areas where pipes and wires come through.
 If you can see or feel a gap, it needs to be sealed.
 There are many ways to accomplish this, but the easiest is probably to just stuff in some steel wool into the gap.

 What are the holes around my foundation?

-The other thing to look for is burrow holes.
-Mice make a burrow hole roughly the size of a quarter and rats make a burrow hole about the size of a tennis ball. if you see holes like this around the foundation, you might have a rodent infestation under your home.
-Collapsing the tunnel holes is a good place to start, but they will likely just dig another one.
+The other thing to look for is burrowing holes.
+Mice make a burrow hole roughly the size of a quarter, and rats make a burrow hole about the size of a tennis ball.
+If you see gaps like this around the foundation, you might have a rodent infestation under your home.
+Collapsing the tunnel holes is an excellent place to start, but they will likely dig another one.
 Pea gravel is useful for the larger holes to keep them filled up, but the truth is that rodents that are tunneling need to be exterminated.
-They will just keep burrowing and keep reproducing.
+They will keep burrowing and keep reproducing.

 How do I get rid of mice and rats?

-There are a couple of approaches to rat and mice control.
-Some like the idea of traps or glue boards.
-Although this method can effectively kill rodents, it is very tedious and time consuming.
+There are a couple of approaches to rat and mice control, some like the idea of traps or glue boards.
+Although this method can effectively kill rodents, it is very tedious and time-consuming.
 Plus, some people are a bit grossed out or freaked out about seeing a dead mouse or rat.
 In my opinion, baiting is the only way to go to effectively exterminate a mouse or rat population.
-Store bought products can sometimes get the job done, but to get it done right, you have to call an exterminator.
+Store-bought products can sometimes get the job done, but to get it done right, you have to call an exterminator.
 That is where New Leaf Pest Control comes in.
-We offer an online coupon for $98 to do a basic rodent treatment.
+We offer an online coupon for $98 to do a primary rodent treatment.

 So, if you are dealing with a rodent infestation in Vancouver, Washington or Portland, Oregon and need a little help, please give us a call today.